-During the years ended June 30, 2016 and 2015, the Commission received \$1,104,325 and \$1,040,356, respectively, in appropriations by the General Assembly of the State to fund operating expenses.
+During the years ended June 30, 2017 and 2016, the Commission received \$1,169,063 and \$1,104,325, respectively, in appropriations by the General Assembly of the State to fund operating expenses.
 These appropriations are made in connection with the State's annual budgetary process and are therefore dependent upon the State's general financial resources and factors affecting such resources.
 The Commission is dependent upon such annual appropriations to fund its operating expenses.

-During the years ended June 30, 2016 and 2015, the Commission received \$482,763 and \$445,914, respectively, in transfers from the State to fund debt service for the years ended June 30, 2016 and 2015.
+During the years ended June 30, 2017 and 2016, the Commission received \$604,035 and \$482,763, respectively, in transfers from the State to fund debt service for the years ended June 30, 2017 and 2016.
 The Commission is dependent upon such transfers to fund its debt service on its outstanding bonds.

 The I-195 Redevelopment Project Fund was established through legislative action under the jurisdiction of and to be administered by the Commission in order to further the goals set forth in Chapter 42-64.14 of the Rhode Island General Laws to promote, among other purposes, the development and attraction of advanced industries and innovation on and near the I-195 land in order to enhance Rhode Island's economic vitality.
-The Commission has recognized the appropriation of \$25,000,000 into revenue and has reflected it as restricted net position as of June 30, 2016.
+The Commission recognized the appropriation of \$25,000,000 into revenue in 2016, expenditures in 2017 totaled \$853,778 and interest earned totaled \$29,957, for a net decrease in net position of \$822,821 in 2017.

-7. COMMITMENTS, CONTINGENCIES AND SUBSEQUENT EVENTS
+7. COMMITMENTS AND CONTINGENCIES

-Environmental Remediation and Subsequent Event
+Environmental Remediation

 Since 2012, several environmental studies have been performed on the land within and adjacent to the I-195 Redevelopment District (the District) on behalf of the Commission.
 These studies, conducted by multiple parties during different stages of the highway relocation and redevelopment, have resulted in an understanding of the environmental conditions and the associated regulatory and financial implications.
-The data generated from the most recent studies was compiled with the historical data available from previous studies in a comprehensive Site Investigation Report which was submitted to, and approved by the Rhode Island Department of Environmental Management (RIDEM) in a Remedial Decision Letter, dated October 8, 2013.
-This formal regulatory approval confirms that site investigation activities have been completed in accordance with the applicable regulatory requirements and to the satisfaction of RIDEM, appropriate public notices have been completed, and that RIDEM has concurred with the development of individual parcels within the District, will consist of capping existing soil with clean fill or structures, and the implementation of a vapor barrier below habitable structures to be constructed at specific parcels.
+The data generated from the most recent studies was compiled with the historical data available from previous studies in a comprehensive Site Investigation Report, which was submitted to, and approved by the Rhode Island Department of Environmental Management (RIDEM) in a Remedial Decision Letter, dated October 8, 2013.
+This formal regulatory approval confirms that site investigation activities have been completed in accordance with the applicable regulatory requirements and to the satisfaction of RIDEM, appropriate public notices have been completed, and that RIDEM has concurred with the conceptual remedy for the District.
+The final remedy, which will be implemented concurrent with the development of individual parcels within the District, will consist of capping existing soil with clean fill or structures, and the implementation of a vapor barrier below habitable structures to be constructed at specific parcels.

 In December 2013, additional limited design investigation activities were conducted at select parcels within the District to further refine the technical designs for the pending remediation of the District parcels.
 The results of the work were presented to RIDEM in June 2014.
 Additionally, a Remedial Action Work Plan (RAWP) was prepared and submitted to RIDEM on July 1, 2014, as requested by RIDEM.
-The RAWP included the detailed designs which will be implemented to remediate all parcels within the District, except for Parcel 30, which has a separate plan, in accordance with the previously approved remedial strategy summarized above.
+The RAWP included the detailed designs, which will be implemented to remediate all parcels within the District, except for Parcel 30, which has a separate plan, in accordance with the previously approved remedial strategy summarized above.
 The Commission received a Remedial Approval Letter for the District-wide RAWP from RIDEM on October 9, 2014.
 In August 2014, the Commission was awarded a \$200,000 grant from the United States Environmental Protection Agency (USEPA) for further assessment and remediation activities of all parcels (the Assessment Grant).
 The award period for the USEPA Assessment Grant is October 2014 through September 2017.
-The accompanying 2016 financial statements include \$121,704 in grant income based on expending approximately \$121,704 of the USEPA Assessment Grant award, \$98,524 as grant expenses and \$23,180 in costs related to land held for sale.